Today's Top Gainer

 Report on Other Legal and Regulatory Requirements

-a. we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit;
+a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit;

-b. in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books;
+b) in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books;

-g. with respect to the other matters to be included in the Auditors Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us:
+g) with respect to the other matters to be included in the Auditors Report in accordance with rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us: